katedemchuk/js-cheatsheet/closures.md

 # Closure
+Closure = function + lexical environment:

+Closures are created when there is a function created by parent function or module which has access to enclosed scope — surrounding lexical environment at this function creation time.

 ## Simple example
 Log a message referencing a variable from enclosed scope (surrounding lexical environment) of a function which creates a closure: